maruohon/litematica/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-You can remove this all the following non-applicable sections of this template (and the first paragraph notice)!
+You can remove this and all the following non-applicable sections of this template (and the first paragraph notice)!

 ---